saradrk/pro2-project/Docs/README.txt

 	source ./env/bin/activate
 (depending on your operating system)
 * Now run 'set-up.sh' from this folder.
-You should now find 3 new folders in this directory ('env', 'csv', 'Data').
+You should now find 3 new folders in this directory ('env', 'Data').
 In the 'Data' folder you should find following files:
 	Sarcasm_Headlines_Dataset_v2_val.json
 	Sarcasm_Headlines_Dataset_v2_test.json